 Subd.
 4. Grants.
-Within the limits of available appropriations, the board shall make grants not to exceed $400,000 each to qualifying consortia to operate local, regional, or statewide training and retention programs.
-Grants may be made from TANF funds, general fund appropriations, and any other funding sources available to the board, provided the requirements of those funding sources are satisfied.
+Within the limits of available appropriations, the board shall make grants to qualifying consortia to operate local, regional, or statewide training and retention programs.
 Grant awards must establish specific, measurable outcomes and timelines for achieving those outcomes.

 Subd.
 6. Ineligible worker categories.
 Grants shall not be made to alleviate shortages of physicians, physician assistants, or advanced practice nurses.

 Subd.
 7. Evaluation.
 The board shall evaluate the success of consortia that receive grants in achieving expected outcomes and shall report to the legislature annually.
 The report must compare consortia in terms of overall program costs, costs per client, retention rates, advancement rates, and other outcome measurements established in the grantmaking process.
 The first report shall be due on March 15, 2000, and on January 15 annually in succeeding years.
 The report shall include any recommendations from the board to modify the grant program.

 HIST: 1999 c 245 art 10 s 5

 Subdivision 1.
 Marketing and recruitment.
 A qualifying consortium must implement a marketing and outreach strategy to recruit into the health care and human services fields persons from one or more of the potential employee target groups.
 Recruitment strategies must include a screening process to evaluate whether potential employees may be disqualified as the result of a required background check or are otherwise unlikely to succeed in the position for which they are being recruited.